evantwout/web/source/installation.rst

 Known issues
 ............

+**BEM++ does not compile with Ubuntu 12.04 and Enthought Canopy 1.1**.

+This
+is due to an issue with Ubuntu 12.04 and the way MKL is linked in Canopy 1.1.
+As alternative we recommend to use Anaconda Python with the Accelerate add-on on Ubuntu 12.04.
+Older versions of Entought Python may also work.
+Ubuntu 13.04 does not have this problems.

 **Attempt at loading the ``visualization`` Python module fails with the error message "ImportError: Could not import backend for traits"**